babyloniaapp/docs/logs.md

 > We will publish our daily, weekly and monthly updates.
 It is very important for investors, users and players to know what exactly we're doing, how or on what we spend time and money.

+16.06.22 - Method 2 of Crowsale is fully operational, balances are now showing, Method 1 is not yet ready, this is a web3 issue that devs trying to resolve.<br/>

 16.06.22 - The VPS server of POOL platform is replaced with a faster and stronger server.
 It may take few minutes for be upgraded.<br/>